-- Residential Wood Smoke Reduction Program (Check Before You Burn): This annual multimedia, multilingual outreach campaign runs from November through the end of February, and is credited with the Valley achieving unprecedented improvements in wintertime air quality. - Burn Cleaner: This campaign focuses on encouraging residents to replace their dirty wood burning devices with cleaner devices through the District's Burn Cleaner incentive program.

-- Healthy Air Living "Together": The summer Healthy Air Living outreach campaign focused on those voluntary action residents can collectively take "together" to reduce vehicle emissions during the important back-toschool season. - Drive Clean In the San Joaquin: Under the umbrella of the Drive Clean in the San Joaquin Program, the District offers a suite of incentives to help Valley residents drive cleaner passenger vehicles.
-The program has options for residents to repair vehicles with emission-related issues; replace older, high-polluting vehicles with newer and cleaner alternatives; and receive rebates to reduce the cost of purchasing or leasing new zero-and near-zero emission vehicles.
-Through this program, Valley residents have the opportunity to select an option that works for their particular situation. - Community Air Protection Program AB 617: The Community Air Protection Program works in multiple Valley communities to address air quality concerns on a local level and with direct community participation.
-The program facilitates full engagement of all sectors within each of the San Joaquin Valley's selected disadvantaged communities to bring additional clean air resources and strategies to protect the health of Valley residents. - Wildfire Air Quality Impact Response: During major wildfire events, the District strives to provide timely information to the public on current air quality conditions and impacts to public health through a variety of outreach tools working closely with media, schools, land management agencies, the weather service, and other partners.
+- Residential Wood Smoke Reduction Program: This annual multimedia, multilingual outreach campaign runs from November through the end of February, and is credited with the Valley achieving unprecedented improvements in wintertime air quality. - Fireplace and Woodstove Change-out Program: This campaign focuses on encouraging residents to replace their dirty wood burning devices with cleaner gas or electric devices through the District's recently rebranded Fireplace and Woodstove Change-out incentive program. - Healthy Air Living: The summer Healthy Air Living outreach campaign focused on those voluntary action residents can collectively take "together" to reduce vehicle emissions during the important back-to-school season. - Drive Clean In the San Joaquin: Under the umbrella of the Drive Clean in the San Joaquin Program, the District offers a suite of incentives to help Valley residents drive cleaner passenger vehicles.
+The program has options for residents to repair vehicles with emission-related issues; replace older, high-polluting vehicles with newer and cleaner alternatives; and receive rebates to reduce the cost of purchasing or leasing new zeroand near-zero emission vehicles.
+Through this program, Valley residents have the opportunity to select an option that works for their particular situation.